CSCfi/csc-user-guide/docs/accounts/how-to-manage-your-project.md

 #### When the Project is closed

+* All Content in Services will be deleted.
-* Users are not able to use the services which have been applied for/to (?) the project
+* Users are not able to use the services which have been applied for/to (?) the project.

-* Users are not able to submit jobs in CSC's HPC environment
-* Project content can't be retrieved after 90 days of Project closure
-* If you need a confirmation after all Content has been deleted from Services, please contact Service Desk.
+If you need a confirmation after all Content has been deleted from Services, please contact Service Desk.